-|* Some mare basalts contain up to 5% cristobalite, a silica mineral.
+|* Some lunar mare basalts contain up to 5% cristobalite, a silica mineral.
 There are some rare and small lunar samples with 50-70% SiO2 because they contain tridymite, quartz, or silica glass.
-These include felsites, granites, and related silica-rich rocks like quartz monzodiorite.
+These include felsites, granites, and related silica-rich rocks like quartz monzogabbro.
 There are also rocks that contain <10% CaO because they contain little plagioclase.
 These include some ultramafic rocks like dunite and some picritic volcanic glasses.

 In Earth rocks, iron occurs in both the 2+ and 3+ oxidation states.
-On the Moon, iron occurs in the 0 (metal) and 2+ oxidation states, although in lunar igneous rocks almost all of the iron is in the 2+ oxidation state (in olivine, pyroxene, and ilmenite).
-On the Moon all manganese is also in the 2+ oxidation state.
-Because Fe(II) and Mn(II) have very similar chemical behaviors, iron does not fractionate from manganese during lunar geochemical processes, as it does on Earth.
+On the moon, iron occurs in the 0 (metal) and 2+ oxidation states, although in lunar igneous rocks almost all of the iron is in the 2+ oxidation state (in olivine, pyroxene, and ilmenite).
+On the moon nearly all manganese is also in the 2+ oxidation state.
+Because Fe(II) and Mn(II) have very similar geochemical behaviors, iron does not fractionate from manganese during lunar geochemical processes, as it does on Earth.
 As a result, the ratio of iron to manganese in lunar rocks is nearly constant at 70, regardless of whether the rocks are from the maria (high Fe and Mn) or from the highlands (low Fe and Mn).
 Nonlunar meteorites have different FeO/MnO ratios than Moon rocks.
-Earth rocks have a huge range of FeO/MnO ratios, but for average terrestrial crust the ratio is a bit lower than on the Moon.
+Earth rocks have a huge range of FeO/MnO ratios, but for average terrestrial crust the ratio is a bit lower than on the moon.